 2.3.
 Evaluation phase

 The third phase of the present registered report (i.e., evaluation phase) consists of evaluating the psychometric properties of the revised 20-item short version of the UPPS-P Impulsive Behavior Scale (UPPS-P-20-R).
-In this phase, the primary objectives are to collect participant data with respect to the short form – along with forms assessing related psychological constructs – and to evaluate its psychometric properties (i.e., construct validity, internal consistency reliability, test-retest reliability, validity, validity) (see Table 2.3.).
+In this phase, the primary objectives are to collect participant data with respect to the short form – along with forms assessing related psychological constructs – and to evaluate its psychometric properties (i.e., construct validity, internal consistency reliability, test-retest reliability, convergent validity, criterion validity) (see Table 2.3.).

 Therefore, the research questions pertaining to the third phase of the present registered report are as follows:

-RQ.
+RQ6.
 What is the construct validity of the established revised 20-item short version of the UPPS-P Impulsive Behavior Scale (UPPS-P-20-R)?

-RQ.
+RQ7.
 What is the internal consistency reliability of the established revised 20-item short version of the UPPS-P Impulsive Behavior Scale (UPPS-P-20-R)?

-RQ.
+RQ8.
 What is the test-retest reliability of the established revised 20-item short version of the UPPS-P Impulsive Behavior Scale (UPPS-P-20-R)?

-RQ.
+RQ9.
 What is the convergent validity of the established revised 20-item short version of the UPPS-P Impulsive Behavior Scale (UPPS-P-20-R)?

-RQ.
+RQ10.
 What is the criterion validity of the established revised 20-item short version of the UPPS-P Impulsive Behavior Scale (UPPS-P-20-R)?

 Table 2.3.
 Evaluation phase